IEEE Meetings, Conferences & Events (MCE) Webinar Series

 Nominations are due 15 January annually for the IEEE Technical Field Awards (TFA) and the IEEE Eric Herz Outstanding Staff Member Award.
 IEEE TFAs are awarded for contributions to or leadership in a specific field of interest of the IEEE and are among the highest awards presented on behalf of the IEEE Board of Directors.
-They are narrower in scope than IEEE Medals.
 The IEEE Herz Award recognizes sustained contributions by a present or past full-time staff member of the IEEE with at least ten years of service.

 All IEEE members are encouraged to submit a nomination for a worthy candidate within their technical fields.
 Nomination guidelines, award-specific criteria, and components of a nomination form can be downloaded from https://www.ieee.org/about/awards/information.html and http://www.ieee.org/about/awards/recognitions/recognitions_herz.html.
 All nominations must be submitted through the online nomination portal.